sdondley/ClimateChangeChat/notes/current-notes.md

     * from 2008
     * seems like a bit of a doom an gloomer
         * but still named "joy"
-    * we are in asymmetric warfare against individual bad actors with extraorindary amounts of poer
+    * we are in asymmetric warfare against individual bad actors with extraorindary amounts of power as a result of new tech
     * venture capitalist now
     * founded Sun microsystems
     * wrote vi text editor in 1976